felipemelendez/xpo-lm/README.md

-# AIChatBot Project: A RAG-Powered Q&A Assistant
+# AI Chat Bot Project: A RAG-Powered Q&A Assistant

 ## 📚 What is This?